As of episode 10, there are only two episodes to come.

 Well, this one is obviously a lie.
 Like the Black Lizard Planet gag, Ange makes some of her lies so obvious that she circles back to being trustworthy.
 Note that Eric seemed to relax and even joke about it asking if all the lies are because Ange is a spy.

 Ange (deadpan): The truth wouldn’t be very interesting.

-Anyone who watch the next two episode know that this is freaking lie.
-In any case, for someone who establishes a persona of a compulsive liar, Ange feels surprisingly trustworthy to those she interact with.
+Anyone who watches the next two episode knows that this is freaking lie.
+In any case, for someone who establishes a persona of a compulsive liar, Ange feels surprisingly trustworthy to those she interacted with.
 I even wonder if the bucket gag is some sort of psychological ploy.
 After all, it is scientifically proven that humor is a great way to build connections.